Geeeean/java-analyzer/README.md

 ./install_deps.sh
 ```

-This script will download, compile, and place the necessary files in the lib/ directory.
+This script will download, compile, and place the necessary files in the `lib` directory.

 # Building the Project
 ```sh